mojimoon/MojiBalatro/README.md

 # Balatro-Mojimods

-A collection of my mods for the awesome pocker roguelike [Balatro](https://www.playbalatro.com/).
+A collection of my mods for the awesome poker roguelike [Balatro](https://www.playbalatro.com/).

 ## Before you start